The Bible and slavery: Fugitive slaves

+The Deuteronomic Code forbids the Israelites from handing over fugitive slaves to their masters or oppressing them, and instructs that these fugitives should be allowed to reside where they wish.
+The fugitive slave law in Deuteronomy was unique since it granted asylum to foreign slaves coming into Israel, whereas other societies in the ancient near east required allies to return foreign slaves.
+Although a literal reading would indicate that this applies to slaves of all nationalities and locations, the Mishnah and many commentators consider the rule to have the much narrower application, to just those slaves who flee from outside Israelite territory into it.

 Abolition of slavery

-According to the Jewish Encyclopedia, the slavery of Israelites was abolished by the prophets after the destruction of the Temple of Solomon.
+According to The Jewish Encyclopedia, the slavery of Israelites was abolished by the prophets after the destruction of the Temple of Solomon.
 The prophet Nehemiah rebuked the wealthy Israelites of his day for continuing to own Israelite slaves.

 New Testament

-Slavery is mentioned numerous times in the New Testament.
-The word "servant" is sometimes substituted for the word "slave" in English translations of the Bible.

 Gospels

 The Bible says that Jesus healed the ill slave of a centurion and restored the cut off ear of the high priest's slave.
 In his parables, Jesus referenced slavery: the prodigal son, ten gold coins, unforgiving tenant, and tenant farmers.
-Jesus' teaching on slavery include mentions of spiritual slavery, a slave having two masters (God and mammon), slavery to God, acting as a slave toward others, and the greatest among his disciples being the least of them.
-Jesus also taught that he would give burdened and weary laborers rest.
-The Passion narratives are interpreted by the Catholic Church as a fulfillment of the Suffering Servant songs in Isaiah.
+Jesus also taught that he would give burdened and weary laborers rest, as well as that he came to "proclaim liberty to captives" and "to let the oppressed go free".
+(Luke 4:18) The Passion narratives are interpreted by the Catholic Church as a fulfillment of the Suffering Servant songs in Isaiah.

-Jesus' view of slavery compares the relationship between God and humankind to that of a master and his slaves.
-Three instances where Jesus communicates this view include:

-Matthew 18:21-35: Jesus' Parable of the Unmerciful Servant, wherein Jesus compares the relationship between God and humankind to that of a master and his slaves.
-Jesus offers the story of a master selling a slave along with his wife and children.

-Matthew 20:20-28: A series of remarks wherein Jesus recognizes it is necessary to be a slave to be "first" among the deceased entering heaven.

-Matthew 24:36-51: Jesus' Parable of the Faithful Servant, wherein Jesus again compares the relationship between God and humankind to that of a master and his slaves.